18th Century

 Dimensions: 21 ¼” H x 41 ¼” W x 12 ⅛” D

-Exceptional, solid oak joint stool-bench from England, 1700’s, with stunning grain pattern to bring history and patina to any home.
+An exceptional solid oak “joint stool” made in England dating to the 1700s, elongated to bench proportions for seating, a display surface, or an unexpected coffee table.
 Joint stools were often made by apprentices as a test to their skill level.
-Restrained in design, this example offers a rectangular top of a single plank, in swirls of toffee and mahogany color animating the grain pattern.
-Overhanging edges are routed to a low slope.
-Evidence of hand carving, along with the expected patina from nearly three centuries of use is visible in the apron and four turned legs connected by stretchers.
-Cleaned and polished with a French paste wax, this bench is ready for your interior as seating, a display surface, or an unexpected coffee table.
-Please view the detailed images.
+Restrained in design, this example offers a narrow rectangular top of a single plank, in swirls of toffee and mahogany color animating the grain pattern.
+The seat features a low, routed edge along the perimeter with further examples of hand-carving techniques in the apron and four turned legs connected by stretchers.
+Cleaned and polished with a French paste wax to preserve the historic character and patina.
+Please view the detailed images to see more.

 • French 18th Century Louis XVI Carved Bergère